MatteoLarrode/ExchangeRatePredictor/README.md

 Euro's loss in value puts the European Central Bank in a tough situation.
 The ECB faces a dilemma: </br>
 - Increasing interest rates would help reduce inflation & improve currency competitiveness </br>
-- BUT the eurozone’s anaemic growth would benefit from low interest rates </br>
+- BUT the eurozone’s anaemic growth would benefit from low interest rates. </br>
 </p>

 <p>